MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMUserCollectionDirectMembershipRule.md

 # Remove-CMUserCollectionDirectMembershipRule

 ## SYNOPSIS

-Removes a direct membership rule from one or more user collections in the Configuration Manager hierarchy.
+Remove a direct membership rule from a user collection.

 ## SYNTAX